 My primary specialization is contemporary and historical childcare policy and advocacy.
-Childcare provides a window into state-society relations at the exact moment where family, women’s work, social policy and the state, market forces/privatization, and social movement organizing intersect, and these have been the focus of my research program.
+Childcare provides a window into state-society relations at the exact moment where gender, family, work, social policy, market forces/privatization, and social movement organizing intersect, and these have been the focus of my research program.
 My secondary arena of specialization is higher education, where I am keen to understand how formally neutral institutions co-exist with inequality and marginalization.

 My research program has recently turned to European policy debates and social movement struggles to promote and defend work-family reconciliation in hard economic times.
-I spent 2010-2011 in France, as a Senior Fellow at the Collegium de Lyon, Institut des études avancés, École normale supérieure, and returned to France in Spring 2013 to continue my research.
+I spent 2010-2011 in France, as a Senior Fellow at the Collegium de Lyon, Institut des études avancés, École normale supérieure, and returned to France in 2013 and again in 2016, to continue my research and language training.
 I am working hard to improve my French, and currently hold the DALF C1.

 I am a member of:

 • Manitoba Commission on Early Learning and Childcare